TekMal/pokedex/README.md

 ### Create config file

 Before running the application, you need to create an environment file to store your API key.
 This file should be named `environment.ts` and placed in the root `/pokedex/src/environments`.
-An example file named `environment.example.ts` is provided in the template to help you get started.
+An example file named `environment.example.ts` is provided as a template to help you get started.

 ## Development server